← All Rankings | #22 Overall | Reviewed by Sarah Chen | Last updated 2026-06-04

 Privacy & Security

-Tactiq’s privacy model is somewhat unique in that it captures platform-generated captions rather than processing raw audio.
-This means Tactiq is not receiving your actual meeting audio; it is working with text that has already been processed by Google or Zoom.
-The captions and AI-generated content are processed through Tactiq’s cloud services.
-While this approach may be less invasive than tools that capture and upload raw audio, the meeting content still passes through third-party infrastructure.
-Users handling sensitive conversations should be aware that their transcript data is stored on Tactiq’s servers.
+Tactiq’s privacy model is somewhat unusual in that it captures platform-generated captions rather than processing raw audio.
+Tactiq is not receiving your actual meeting audio; it is working with text that Google, Zoom, or Microsoft has already produced.
+The captions and AI-generated content are then processed through Tactiq’s cloud services.
+While this is arguably less invasive than tools that capture and upload raw audio, the meeting content still passes through third-party infrastructure, and transcript data is stored on Tactiq’s servers.
+Anyone handling sensitive conversations should weigh that.

 Best For

-Tactiq is best for individuals who want quick, lightweight meeting transcription without managing another app or platform.
-Students capturing lecture notes, freelancers documenting client calls, and individual contributors who just want searchable meeting notes will find Tactiq’s simplicity appealing.
-It is not appropriate for teams needing collaboration features, organizations requiring enterprise security, or anyone who needs meeting transcription outside of Chrome.
+Tactiq is best for individuals who want quick, lightweight meeting transcription without managing another app — students capturing lecture notes, freelancers documenting client calls, and individual contributors who just want searchable meeting notes.
+The free plan goes a long way now that summaries and Ask Tactiq are included, though the 10-transcript monthly cap is the natural reason to upgrade.

 How Tactiq Compares to Hedy